LNP-BP/LNPBPs/lnpbp-0002.md

 ### Commitment

-The **committing party**, having a message `msg`
+The **committing party**, having a message `msg`:
 1. Collects all public keys instances (named **original public keys**) related to the given transaction output under this standard,
    namely:
    - a single public key for P2PK, P2PKH, P2WPK, P2WPK-in-P2SH type of outputs, `redeemScripts` or custom non-P2(W)SH
      `scriptPubkey` requiring a single signature;
    - an arbitrary public key (even with an unknown corresponding private key), if `OP_RETURN` `scriptPubkey` is used;
-   - an intermediate public key for the Taproot;
+   - an internal public key for a Taproot output;
    - all signing public keys from a `redeemScript` or custom non-P2(W)SH `scriptPubkey`, defined according to the [algorithm](#deterministic-public-key-extraction-from-bitcoin-script).
-2. Computes en elliptic curve point and its corresponding public key `S` as sum of elliptic curve points corresponding to the original public keys.
+   Let's call this set of _n_ keys `P`.
-3. Selects a single public key `P` from the set of the original public keys, which will contain the commitment.
+2. Selects a single public key `Po` from the set of the original public keys, which will contain the commitment.
-4. Runs LNPBP-1 commitment protocol on message `msg`, the selected public key `P` and public key `S` with the following
+3. Runs LNPBP-1 commitment protocol on message `msg`, the set of original public keys `P` and the selected public key `Po`, that will return a tweaked public key `T`.
-   modification:
-   - on the second step of the protocol (according to LNPBP-1 specification [12]) HMAC-SHA256 is provided with the value of `S` (instead of `P`), i.e. hence we commit to the sum of all the original public keys;
-   - on the forth step of the protocol the tweaking-factor based point `F` is added to the `P` (a single original public key), resulting in key `T`;
-   - if the number of original public keys defined at step 1 exceeds one, `LNPBP2` tag MUST BE used instead of `LNPBP1`;
-   - a protocol-specific tag is provided by the upstream protocol using this standard.
-5. Constructs necessary scripts and generates `scriptPubkey` of the required type.
+4. Constructs necessary scripts and generates `scriptPubkey` of the required type.
 If OP_RETURN `scriptPubkey` format is used, it MUST be serialized according to the following rules:
    - only a single `OP_RETURN` code MUST be present in the `scriptPubkey` and it MUST be the first byte of it;
-   - it must be followed by 32-byte push of the public key value `P` from the step 2 of the algorithm, serialized according to from [15]; if the resulting public key containing the commitment is non-square, a new public key MUST be picked and procedure from step 4 MUST BE repeated once more.
+   - it must be followed by 32-byte push of the public key value `P` from the step 2 of the algorithm, serialized according to from [15]; if the resulting public key containing the commitment is non-square, a new public key MUST be picked (see step 2) and procedure from step 3 MUST BE repeated once more.
-6. Constructs and stores an **extra-transaction proof** (ETP), which structure depends on the generated `scriptPubkey`
+5. Constructs and stores an **extra-transaction proof** (ETP), which structure depends on the generated `scriptPubkey`
    type:
    a) value of `S`, corresponding to:
       * single original public key for P2PK, P2PKH, P2WPK, P2WPK-in-P2SH and OP_RETURN-type of outputs;
-      * the original intermediary public key for P2TR (V1 witness Taproot output);
+      * the original internal public key for P2TR (V1 witness Taproot output);
       * sum of all public keys required to spend P2SH, P2WSH or P2WSH-in-P2SH output;
    b) deterministic script reconstruction data, i.e.:
       * untweaked `redeemScript` for P2SH, P2WSH or P2WSH-in-P2SH `scriptPubkey`, constructed using the *original